Mon - Sun: 24 hours.

 Even if a settlement offer is received, it won’t automatically be accepted.
 Before it is, your solicitor will review it with you to make sure it is a fair amount.
 If needed, they could go back to negotiate a higher settlement amount.

-Starting The Finger Injury Compensation Claims Process
+Starting The Finger Injury Claims Process

 We’re ready to help right away if you’ve decided to take action for a finger injury caused by somebody else.
 To find out if you’re eligible to start the finger injury claims process today, please call our free advice line on 0800 6524 881.
-You’ll receive free advice about your options whatever you choose to do.
+You’ll receive free advice about your options, whatever you choose to do.

 Remember, all finger injury claims are handled on a No Win No Fee basis if accepted.